ConesaLab/Padhoc/README.md

 (n)-[r:Compressed_relationship]-(y) RETURN n,y

 It is possible to retrieve alternative information by using other cypher queries (tutorial for Cypher language: https://neo4j.com/developer/cypher-basics-i/).

+**Toy dataset**
+We have included a toy dataset to show the principles of Padhoc and for the user to ensure that the installation works properly.
+The toy example data is included with Padhoc in the folder toy_dataset.

+1) Import Homo sapiens database in Neo4j
+Create a new grap (Add graph > Create Local Graph), recommended version: 3.5.14.
+Select Manage and Open Terminal.
+Once the terminal is started, write the following command, substituting the "path_to_padhoc" with your local path:

+ bin/neo4j-admin load --from="path_to_padhoc"/homoSapiens_db.dump --database=hsapiens_example.db

+Close the terminal.
+Change the database that Neo4j is using: Go to Settings > change line 11 where it says "#dbms.active_database=graph.db" to dbms.active_database=hsapiens_example.db (deleting the #).
+Apply changes.

+2) Start Neo4j database
+Start the database by clicking the "play" symbol.
+Once it is running you can navigate the database to visualize the structure.

+3) Run Padhoc
+If you haven't, export the TEES settings: export TEES_SETTINGS=~path_to_tees/.tees_local_settings.py Go to your padhoc folder in the terminal and run the following command:

+python run_padhoc.py -i toy_dataset/text6U1CR1X4/ -o padhoc_example -y -c GE09 GE11 --usergdb "neo4j_user" -b 0 --passgraphdb "neo4j_password" -z TEES-master -s "Homo sapiens" -t 9606

+This process can take around half an hour.

+4) Visualization
+In Neo4j interface, click on "Open Browser".
+When the database opens and loads, the user can interact with it through Cypher queries.
+The database should contain a total of x nodes and x relationships.
+When writing the following Cypher command:

+MATCH (n)-[r]-(y) WHERE n.id = 'O15516' AND y.id = 'CHEBI:15346' RETURN n.uniprotEntryName, r.ECs ,y.compoundName

+You should obtain the following result:

+"CLOCK_HUMAN"	["2.3.1.48"]	"coenzyme A"

+Congratulations,you have succeeded creating your first subgraph :)